yllekz/talking-clock/README.md

 * to end it: ``killall talking-clock``

 **TODO:**
-* bang.wav is played for more than just hourly, it's played for quarter past and half past
 * [from original repo] consider replacing *aplay* with *play* from *sox* package for volume control option.
 * [from original repo] fix config file issue
 * [from original repo] update grep usage with if